by Hanna Vock

 What about today?

-The school Psychologcal Servie for schools in Cologne keeps declaring (parents have reported this): We do not conduct testings „for the fun of them“.
-Only if problems at school are arise, the children will be tested there, thus not before the beginning of school and once the child’s development has already been impaired.
+The school Psychological Servie for schools in Cologne keeps declaring (parents have reported this): We do not conduct testings „for the fun of them“.
+Only if problems at school occured, the children will be tested there, thus not before the beginning of school and once the child’s development has already been impaired.

 In March 2013 a mother wrote to me:

-„I have contacted the Kooperationsverbund Hochbegabung (in Braunschweig-HV), the statements there have shocked me very much: High Giftedness was NOT a criterion to get admission to a kindergarten of the cooperation network, because
+„I have contacted the Kooperationsverbund Hochbegabung (in Braunschweig-Brunswick-HV), the statements there have shocked me very much: High Giftedness was NOT a criterion to get admission to a kindergarten of the cooperation network, because

 1) there were 1000 parents with test results standing in line.
 (With 2-3% „genuinely“ gifted children per year hardly imaginable…)